 1. Presenting an Alibi

 One of the most effective ways to prove your innocence in a Pennsylvania criminal case is by presenting an alibi.
-If you were somewhere else when the alleged crime took place, then your innocence should be clear to the prosecutors, the judge, and the members of the jury.
+If you were somewhere else when the alleged crime took place, then your innocence should be clear to the prosecutors, the judge, and the jury members.

 How do you prove an alibi?
-As with all other aspects of your defense, the options that are available to you will depend on the specific circumstances of your case.
+As with all other aspects of your defense, the available options will depend on the specific circumstances of your case.
 Some examples of evidence that can be used to prove an alibi include:

-- Eye Witness Testimony – If reliable witnesses can testify as to your whereabouts at the time that the alleged crime was committed, their testimony could serve as strong evidence of your innocence.
+- Eye Witness Testimony – If reliable witnesses can testify as to your whereabouts when the alleged crime was committed, their testimony could serve as strong evidence of your innocence.

 - Traffic or Surveillance Camera Footage – Video footage of your whereabouts at the time of the alleged crime can be even stronger evidence of innocence than eye witness testimony.

-- Phone Records – If your phone records show that you were somewhere else at the time of the alleged crime, presenting these records in court could be enough to establish your innocence in the minds of the jurors.
+- Phone Records – If your phone records show that you were somewhere else at the time of the alleged crime, presenting these records in court could be enough to establish your innocence in the jurors’ minds.

 2. Presenting Exculpatory Evidence